carlosnsr/simple-messaging-api/README.md

 ```
 $ bundle

-# installs aglio for generating documentation
 $ yarn
 ```

+The difference in installation is that `yarn` installs `aglio` which is used for generating documentation.

 ### Database creation